 Port Phillip Ferries

-Port Phillip Ferries is a passenger ferry service that runs in Victoria between Portarlington on the Bellarine Peninsula and Victoria Harbour in Docklands.
+Port Phillip Ferries is a passenger ferry service that runs in Victoria between Portarlington on the Bellarine Peninsula and Victoria Harbour in Docklands, Melbourne.

 Operating 365 days of the year, the service is enjoyed by daily commuters and leisure travellers who wish to access the coast or the city with ease.
-Our service provides a comfortable vantage point to enjoy the sights and sounds of Port Phillip Bay, while you read the paper, catch up on emails, or simply enjoy your trip to your destination.
+Our service provides a comfortable vantage point to enjoy the sights and sounds of Port Phillip Bay, while you enjoy the on board comforts, licensed cafe, free Wi-Fi or simply enjoy the trip to your destination.

 We got a new boat!
 From January 2018 we were lucky enough to start cruising with our brand new, purpose-built ferry.
 It was built in Tasmania by Incat and travelled across Bass Strait to get to us.